mbbu/16S_Miniproject_Repo/Documentation.md

   ## Clustering OTUS

-- Sequences are clustered based on percentage similarity which is 97% and the chimeras within the sequences are removed.
+- Sequences are clustered based on percentage similarity, which is 97% and the chimeras within the sequences are removed.
 ```
  usearch -cluster_otus uniques.fasta -otus otus.fasta -uparseout uparse.txt -relabel Otu